pk.org: Articles

 Subroutines (1940s-1950s)

-The concept emerged when Konrad Zuse implemented early subroutine calls in his Z4 computer and Alan Turing developed the "bury" and "unbury" terminology for subroutine mechanisms.
-Maurice Wilkes, David Wheeler, and Stanley Gill formalized these ideas in their 1951 book "The Preparation of Programs For An Electronic Digital Computer," arguably the first programming textbook.
+Konrad Zuse implemented early subroutine calls in his Z4 computer, and Alan Turing developed mechanisms for what he called "burying" and "unburying" the return address.
+Maurice Wilkes, David Wheeler, and Stanley Gill formalized these ideas in their 1951 book "The Preparation of Programs for an Electronic Digital Computer," arguably the first programming textbook.

-- Code can be reused more readily and development can be partitioned more easily.
+2. Code can be reused more readily and development can be partitioned more easily.
 You didn't have to write your own sine and cosine functions but could use someone else's.
 Someone else could write those functions without knowing how your program worked.
 This was the first step toward developing interfaces.
 It was also the first step toward open source and sharing code.
-The SHARE (Society to Help Avoid Redundant Effort) group was founded in 1955 for users of the IBM 704 computer.
+The SHARE (Society to Help Avoid Redundant Effort) group, founded in 1955 for users of the IBM 704 computer, pioneered this kind of code sharing.

 The Stack (1950s)

-Building on subroutines, computer scientists needed a way to keep track of where the program should return after finishing a subroutine—especially when subroutines called other subroutines.
-Friedrich Bauer and Klaus Samelson invented the stack in 1955, inspired by the way you stack cafeteria trays (last one on, first one off).
+Building on subroutines, computer scientists needed a way to keep track of where the program should return after finishing a subroutine.

-The stack revolutionized programming by enabling recursive programming (where functions can call themselves) and making interrupt handling much cleaner.
-Charles Leonard Hamblin further developed stack-based computing principles, while Edsger Dijkstra showed how stacks could manage complex control flow.
-Without stacks, modern programming languages and operating systems simply wouldn't be possible.
+Charles Leonard Hamblin further developed stack-based computing principles, while Edsger Dijkstra showed how stacks could manage complex control flow including nested blocks and exception handling.
+The stack became so fundamental that modern processors include dedicated stack pointer registers and push/pop instructions.
+Without stacks, modern programming languages, recursive algorithms, and operating systems would not be possible.

 Interrupts (1950s)